vionnet/Getting_n_Cleaning_Data_Proj/README.md

 * run_analysis.R: the R program for this project.
 * CodeBook.md: file that describes variables, datasets, and transformations done in the R program.
+* tidy_data.txt: the required output file for this project.